-Based on the date students give notice of their leave of absence or withdrawal. the Financial Aid Office will determine what amount will be returned to the federal program.
+Based on the student's last date of attendance, the Financial Aid Office will determine what amount will be returned to the federal program.
 If students have completed 60 percent or less of a given term, the Financial Aid Office uses the schedule provided by the federal government to determine the refund.
 If students have completed more than 60 percent of a term, they are considered to have earned 100 percent of their Title IV funds for that term.

 For example, if students take a leave of absence after completing 40 percent of a term, they are then eligible to keep 40 percent of their federal funds, and the remaining 60 percent of the federal funds will be returned.
 The federal government requires that refunds be returned in the following order: